eslint/eslint/docs/rules/no-unneeded-ternary.md

 var a = x ? y : x;

-var a = x ? x : 1; // Note that this is only allowed when defaultAssignment option is set to true (which it is by default).
+f(x ? x : 1); // default assignment - would be disallowed if defaultAssignment option set to false.
 See option details below.
 ```

 ## Options